-Mustard Greens: Remove ties and store loosely in bags in the fridge.
+Chard, Kale, Cilantro & Arugula: Remove rubber band/tie and store in plastic bags in the fridge.

-Hass Avocados: Avocados are picked hard and only ripen off the tree.
-Store them on your counter until they are ready to eat.
+Avocados: They can be stored on your counter until ready to eat.
 Only refrigerate once they are soft enough to eat.
-A firm avocado will ripen in a paper bag or in a fruit basket at room temperature, usually within a few days but sometimes longer.
+A firm avocado will ripen in a paper bag or in a fruit basket at room temperature within a few days.
 If you have used a portion of a ripe avocado, it is best to store the remainder in the refrigerator.
 Store in a plastic bag, wrap with plastic wrap, or place on a plate and cover with plastic wrap.
 Sprinkling the exposed surface(s) with lemon juice will help to prevent the browning that can occur when the flesh comes in contact with oxygen in the air.

-Carrots: Store in a bag in the fridge.
+Cucumber & Summer Squash: Store in a plastic bag in the fridge.